 Today, whether you’re in a B2C or B2B business, a SaaS or e-commerce, switching your provider is far less painful.
 There’s lots of competition around and more emerges everyday.
-The ease of communication combined with the visibility of even minor mistakes through social media make it imperative that companies strive to improve customer experience — the best products will win.
+The ease of communication on the web combined with the visibility of even minor mistakes on website reviews or through social media make it critical that companies strive to improve customer experience — the best products will win.

 As companies fight to stand out, they are forced to differentiate themselves through product, service, and experience.
-It’s in this environment that the concept of proactive support has started to take hold.
+More and more companies seek partners rather than vendors and it’s in this environment that the concept of proactive support has started to take hold.